COVID-19 Has Created A Legal Aid Crisis. FEMA's Usual Response Is Missing

 When Congress isn't enough

-In late March, Congress appropriated $50 million in extra legal funding in its coronavirus stimulus bill.
+In late March, Congress appropriated $50 million in extra legal funding in its coronavirus relief bill.
 "What Congress has, in my view, correctly determined, is that legal services are very helpful in both the response to and recovery from natural disasters," says Ron Flagg, the president of the Legal Services Corporation, the nonprofit that distributes the funds to local legal aid societies.

 Flagg says the money Congress has made available so far is helpful, but not nearly sufficient to meet the growing need for coronavirus-related legal help.
-The Legal Services Corporation has already distributed virtually every dollar, and has asked Congress to allocate another $50 million in the next stimulus bill.
+The Legal Services Corporation has already distributed virtually every dollar and has asked Congress to allocate another $50 million in the next relief bill.

-Flagg and others point out that Congressional appropriations are generally paired with FEMA legal funding.
+Flagg and others point out that congressional appropriations are generally paired with FEMA legal funding.
 After hurricanes and wildfires in 2017 and 2018, Congress twice appropriated $15 million in extra legal aid funding, while FEMA funded legal hotlines in areas affected by the same disasters.

 Stanley of the American Bar Association says it is frustrating to still be waiting for FEMA funding.
 "By now I expected there to be a change," she says.
 "We're really struggling to figure out where the breakdown is."